 Step 1: Add Policy / Use System Policy

-In Policy Manager, to create an HTTPS Caching Quota Policy instance, go to Policies > Operational Policies and choose Add Policy.
+In Policy Manager, to create an HTTP Caching Policy instance, go to Policies > Operational Policies and choose Add Policy.

 Step 2: Modify Policy